leo3friedman/cse15l-lab-reports/lab-1.md

 In this part we'll demonstrate how to copy files back and forth between your computer and the remote server.
 We do this through the command `scp`

-First, create a file called `WhereAmI.java` and write the following inside:
+First, create a file called on your computer called `WhereAmI.java` and write the following inside:

 ```
 class WhereAmI {